Tearsheet

 AI Analysis | Feedback

-Ernest Garcia III, President, Chief Executive Officer and Chairman
+Ernest Garcia, III President, Chief Executive Officer and Chairman

-Mark Jenkins, Chief Financial Officer
+Mark Jenkins Chief Financial Officer

-Mark Jenkins has served as Carvana's Chief Financial Officer since July 2014.
-Before joining Carvana, he was a professor in the finance department at The Wharton School of the University of Pennsylvania from 2009 to 2014, where his research and teaching focused on consumer and corporate credit markets.
-While at Wharton, he taught courses on corporate restructuring, corporate credit, and leveraged finance.
-From 2001 to 2004, prior to his time at Wharton, Mr. Jenkins worked at The Brattle Group, an economic consulting firm, specializing in corporate valuation and demand forecasting in technology markets.
-He has engaged in sales of Carvana stock.
+Mr. Jenkins has served as Carvana's Chief Financial Officer since July 2014.
+Before joining Carvana, he was a professor in the finance department at The Wharton School of the University of Pennsylvania from 2009 to 2014, where his teaching and research focused on consumer and corporate credit markets.
+From 2001 to 2004, Mr. Jenkins worked at The Brattle Group, an economic consulting firm, where he focused on corporate valuation and demand forecasting in technology markets.

-Benjamin Huston, Chief Operating Officer
+Benjamin Huston Chief Operating Officer

-Ryan Keeton, Co-Founder and Chief Brand Officer
+Ryan Keeton Chief Brand Officer

-Daniel Gill, Chief Product Officer
+Daniel Gill Chief Product Officer

 AI Analysis | Feedback